 Water descalers and water softeners are two of the best water treatment options with one goal in common: to prevent or hinder the development of scales in your pipes and appliances.
 Thanks to these water treatment options, the issue of hard water is less problematic than it once was.

 As the name implies, this type of water filtration system ensures the water being supplied to your whole house doesn’t leave scales.
 It does this by treating hard water, but it doesn’t function by softening water in the traditional sense of the term.

 They don’t operate with salt, and they usually have a single tank or no tank at all (depending on the descaler).
 They’re typically installed at the point the water flows to the pipes and appliances in the home.
-The beauty of this water treatment is that it prevents the development of scale deposits.
+The beauty of this water treatment is that it prevents the development of scale build-up.